cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

     It is part of the `cardano-node` project repository, so if you [compile and install](/docs/get-started/installing-cardano-node) `cardano-node` you should also have `cardano-cli` as-well.
 It is one of the many Haskell-based **Cardano** software components being written by [InputOutputGlobal](https://iohk.io/).

 :::warning
-Always download the wallets from official sources.
+Always download the wallets from trusted sources.
 There are many fake wallets, malicious software pretending to be **Cardano** wallets that could potentially steal your tokens / assets.
 :::

 ### Creating a wallet